dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

 values have been applied.

-Selectors are very commonly used for these type of schemas, so we've also provided an alternative API that removes some boilerplate.
+Selectors are very commonly used for these type of schemas, so we've also provided an alternative API that removes some boilerplate around manipulating the config_value dictionary.
+Instead, the user-provided function takes the unpacked key and value of config_value directly, since in the case of a selector, the config_value dictionary has only 1 (key, value) pair.

 .. code-block:: py